natodamus/Quantum-Dots/README.md

 # Finite Element Modeling of Two-Dimensional Quantum Dots

-This repository contains Python code developed for my M.S.
-Physics project at the University of Massachusetts Dartmouth.
+A computational physics project investigating the numerical solution of the two-dimensional time-independent Schrödinger equation using the **Finite Element Method (FEM)**.

+**Author:** Renato R. Silva
+**Institution:** University of Massachusetts Dartmouth **Program:** M.S.
+Physics

+---

+## Overview

-The project uses the finite element method to solve the two-dimensional time-independent Schrödinger equation for particles confined within quantum dots of different geometries.
+This project develops a finite element solver for particles confined within two-dimensional quantum dots of different geometries.
+The primary objective is to investigate how the geometry of a quantum dot influences its quantum energy spectrum.

-## Project Goals

-The primary goals are to:

-* construct finite-element meshes for different two-dimensional geometries;
-* assemble the finite-element stiffness and mass matrices;
-* solve the resulting generalized eigenvalue problem;
-* calculate and visualize low-energy eigenstates;
-* test numerical convergence against known analytical results; and
-* compare the energy spectra of equal-area quantum dots.

-The geometries currently included are:
+The implementation assembles the global stiffness and mass matrices, applies Dirichlet boundary conditions, solves the resulting generalized eigenvalue problem, and compares the low-energy eigenstates for multiple geometries having equal areas.

+Current geometries include:

-* square;
+* Square
-* circle; and
+* Circle
-* regular hexagon.
+* Regular Hexagon

+---

 ## Mathematical Model

-In dimensionless form, the time-independent Schrödinger equation is written as
+The time-independent Schrödinger equation is

 $$
--\frac{1}{2}\nabla^2\psi = E\psi.
+-\frac{1}{2}\nabla^2\psi = E\psi
 $$

-After finite-element discretization, the equation becomes the generalized matrix eigenvalue problem
+After finite-element discretization, the problem becomes the generalized eigenvalue problem

 $$
-A\boldsymbol{\psi} = E B\boldsymbol{\psi},
+A\psi = EB\psi
 $$

-where:
+where

-* (A) is the global stiffness matrix;
+* **A** is the global stiffness matrix,
-* (B) is the global mass matrix;
+* **B** is the global mass matrix,
-* (E) contains the energy eigenvalues; and
+* **E** contains the energy eigenvalues, and
-* (\mathbf{\psi}) contains the corresponding eigenvectors.
+* **ψ** represents the corresponding eigenfunctions.

-Linear triangular finite elements and Dirichlet boundary conditions are used.
+---

-## Validation
+# Validation

-The implementation has been validated using the two-dimensional infinite square well.
-As the mesh is refined, the calculated ground-state energy approaches the analytical value.
+Before comparing different geometries, the implementation was validated using the analytical solution of the two-dimensional infinite square well.

+As the mesh is refined, the numerical ground-state energy converges toward the analytical value.

 | Mesh Resolution | FEM Ground-State Energy | Percent Error |
 | --------------: | ----------------------: | ------------: |